BarbaraMonedeiro/front-end-challenge/README.md

 ## Instructions

-- Use your favorite UX framework
+- Use your favorite UX framework (Bootstrap, Element.io, Material Design...)
 - Use `Response Status Code` to show users feedback, like dialog and modals
 - Use Node > 10